-By teaching the students riffs, they were able to play REAL music in a much shorter space of time.
-They loved playing more, they practiced more, and they got much better, much quicker.
+By teaching my students riffs, I quickly found they were able to play REAL music in a much shorter space of time.
+They loved playing guitar more, they practiced more, and they got much better, much quicker.

 The riffs were easier to play than chords.
 They were also more fun and as a great bonus they even helped the student to play the chords and improve finger dexterity, so it was a win win situation.

 I then devised a list of 10 riffs to teach, they were enjoyed so I extended it to 20, then 30 and so on until I reached a list of 50 fantastic riffs that are great to learn and will take a new guitarist all the way from a complete novice that has never picked up the guitar to a professional sounding intermediate guitar hero who can blow away his or her guitar competition.

 There is a big variety of riffs here.
 Above all, the majority of the riffs are not only recognisable; they are downright awesome riffs too.
 So here we are…

 50 of the best guitar riffs for beginners

 - Seven Nation Army – The White Stripes